 Application to the Physician Assistant Program is a very competitive process.
-Satisfaction of the specified educational prerequisites does not guarantee an applicant an interview or admission to the Physician Assistant Program at Mississippi College.
-In evaluating applicants, the program will try to consider all relevant aspects of the applicant's record prior to matriculation into the program and suitability for graduate study at Mississippi College.
+Satisfaction of the specified educational prerequisites do not guarantee an applicant an interview or admission to the Physician Assistant Program at Mississippi College.
+In evaluating applicants, the Program will try to consider all relevant aspects of the applicant's record prior to matriculation into the Program and suitability for graduate study at Mississippi College.

-Matriculates to the PA program must hold at a minimum a bachelor's degree.
-Admission to the PA program may be provisional.
+Matriculates to the PA Program must hold at a minimum a bachelor's degree.
+Admission to the PA Program may be provisional.
 A provisional admission incorporates incomplete requirements that are currently being satisfied and must be completed by a set time to be removed from provisional status to full status.

 In compliance with federal law, including provisions of Section 504 of the Rehabilitation Act of 1973 and Title IX of the Education Amendments of 1972, Mississippi College does not illegally discriminate on the basis of race, color, national origin, gender, age, disability, or military service in admissions, in the administration of its education policies, programs, and activities or in employment.
-Under federal law, the program may exercise religious preferences in employment in order to fulfill its mission and purpose.
+As a religiously affiliated institution, Mississippi College is exempt from the application of certain non-discrimination laws in order to fulfill its mission and purpose.